joselevelsup/Example-GraphQL/Readme.md

 `models/` - Where our basic Mongoose Models exist.
 You still need them in order to perform queries to MongoDB.

+To access GraphQL Editor, run `npm run js-server` (for the javascript server) or run `npm run ts-server` (for the typescript server).
+Then go to your browser and enter the url: http://localhost:8080/graphql

 If any more info is needed, just open an issue and I'll get to it when I can.